vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

 Before we go on to remove the pipelines, the activity of the old pipeline in browsing context and as well as the new one is updated.

+##### Closing a pipeline

 After having gathered the pipelines and states to close, `close_pipeline` is called for each pipeline.
-This method removes the pipeline id from `BrowsingContext::pipelines`, closes each, if any, browsing context (iframe) in pipeline's document (via `close_browsing_context`, which then proceeds to close nested pipelines, meaning this and `close_pipeline` end up being called recursively until the bottom of the frame tree), and if any pending change is associated with this pipeline, that is also removed.
-Note, however, that the `Pipeline` instance isn't actually removed from `Constellation::pipelines` and thus dropped until a response arrives after calling `Pipeline::exit`, which sends a `CompositorMsg::PipelineExited` message to the compositor and a `ConstellationControlMsg::ExitPipeline` to the script thread.
+This method removes the pipeline id from `BrowsingContext::pipelines`, closes each, if any, browsing context (iframe) in pipeline's document via `close_browsing_context` (which closes nested pipelines, meaning this and `close_pipeline` end up being called recursively until the bottom of the frame tree), and if any pending change is associated with this pipeline, that is also removed.

+Note, however, that the `Pipeline` instance isn't actually removed from `Constellation::pipelines` (and thus dropped) until the pipeline's script thread indicates it is safe to do so.
+Thus, `Pipeline::exit` is called, which sends a `CompositorMsg::PipelineExited` message to the compositor and a `ConstellationControlMsg::ExitPipeline` to the script thread.

 `ScriptThread::handle_exit_pipeline_msg` picks it up on the other side of the `ConstellationControlMsg::ExitPipeline` message, and it first removes any